 FISIP increment amount

-The proposed FISIP increment may not exceed 20% of the faculty member's base salary at the time of application.
+The proposed FISIP increment may not exceed 20% of the faculty member's base salary at the time of recommendation.
 The total amount of the FISIP increment and corresponding fringe benefits will be funded by the faculty member's PI incentive funds.
-The use of FISIP and the amount of the increment, once agreed upon by the chair and faculty member, must be approved by the dean and the SVPP.
+The use of FISIP and the amount of the increment, once recommended by the chair/director and agreed to by the faculty member, must be approved by the dean and the SVPP.
 An increment may not be awarded retroactively.

-The faculty member will be responsible for funding the entire incentive increment and corresponding fringe benefits during the academic year prior to funding any summer salary (if B-base) in each year of the agreement.
+The faculty member will be responsible for funding the entire incentive increment and corresponding fringe benefits during the academic year prior to funding any summer salary (if nine-month faculty) in each year of the agreement.